 What are Your Clients Saying About You?

 Most golf fitness professionals are stuck asking the same question: “How do I get more clients?”
+If you’re struggling to attract more golf fitness clients, the answer often lies closer than you think.

 “What are my current clients actually saying about me?”